Nursing Courses: Fall 2024

 3 Credit Hour(s)

 This course is designed to provide the student with the knowledge and skills necessary to perform a health assessment on an adult and child.
 The impact of genetics and genomics are explored in relation to disease prevention, health promotion, and health screening.
 Critical thinking and clinical reasoning are utilized to inform assessment and evidence-based nursing diagnoses.
 Emphasis is placed on normal findings of the physical assessment.
+Offered in hybrid or distance education format.
 Lecture, 3 hours.
 Prerequisites: BIO 207 and BIO 208.
 (UG)

 NUR 315: Concepts of Professional Nursing Practice